egc112/OpenWRT-egc-add-on/wireguard-watchdog/readme.md

    under DHCP and DNS > Hostnames (/etc/config/dhcp, config domain) add:
    `ping-host 8.8.8.8`
    `ping-host 9.9.9.9`
-   Then use ping-host as ping address and all addresses of ping-host will be used in a round robin method, this also adds redundancy if if one server is down:
+   Then use ping-host as ping address and all addresses of ping-host will be used in a round robin method, this also adds redundancy if if one server is down e.g.:
    `/usr/share/owrt-wg-watchdog.sh 10 ping-host &`
 7. reboot
 8. Debug by removing the # on the second line of this script, view with: logread | grep debug